raamwerk/use-model/README.md

 # useModel()

-> ⚠️ Warning: hooks are not part of a stable React release yet, so use this library only for experiments ⚠️
+> ⚠️ Warning: hooks are not part of a stable React release yet, so use this only for experiments ⚠️

 ## Overview